paulchin20/mcpserverexample/README.md

 # Installation Steps

-To install the `add_tool` MCP server, run the following command:
+To install the `add_tool` MCP server in Claude, add this to claude_desktop_config.json:

 ```json
 {